Simula Research Laboratory: Research

-Simula conducts long-term, fundamental research in the following five fields: communication systems, scientific computing, software engineering, machine intelligence and cybersecurity.
+Simula conducts long-term, fundamental research in the following five fields: Communication Systems, Cyber Security, Scientific Computing, Software Engineering and Artificial Intelligence.
 The research is focused on core challenges that combine technological development, with utility for industry and society overall.

-Most of Simula's research on software engineering, scientific computing, and high-performance computing occurs at Simula Research Laboratory.
-Research on cybersecurity, cryptography, and information theory occurs at Simula UiB.
-Research on communication systems and machine learning occurs at SimulaMet.

 Simula is host for the national infrastructure Experimental Infrastructure for Exploration of Exascale Computing (eX3), a national research infrastructure funded by the Research Council of Norway.
 The eX3 allows high-performance computing (HPC) researchers throughout Norway and their collaborators abroad to experiment hands-on with emerging HPC technologies: hardware and software.

+Simula hosts one of the national AI research centres, SURE-AI (The Norwegian Centre for Sustainable, Risk-averse and Ethical AI).
+And is a partner in a K.G.
+Jebsen Centre on Brain Fluid Research.
 Simula has hosted prior centres of excellence and innovation including the Centre for Biomedical Computing (a Center of Excellence; SFF) and Certus (a Center for Research-based Innovation; SFI), and been a partner in the Center for Cardiological Innovation and SIRIUS HPC.
 Currently Simula is a partner in ProCardio (Precision Health Center for optimised cardiac care; SFI).

 Innovation

-Simula's innovation and applied research activities are mainly organised through two wholly owned subsidiaries: Simula Consulting provides tailored training and R&D services in the core competence areas of Simula; Simula Innovation manages Simula's investment portfolio.
-As of 2020, Simula Innovation has a portfolio of 28 companies.
-In addition, Simula provides start-up development assistance through the Simula Garage.
+Simula Innovation manages Simula's investment portfolio that, as of 2024, includes 32 companies.
+Applied research occurs in each research group, while R&D consulting services to organisations is offered through the Department of Applied AI.

 Education

-Through the Simula School of Research and Innovation (SSRI) and in collaboration with national and international degree-awarding institutions, Simula supervises master students, PhD students, and postdoctoral fellows.
-Simula annually supervises about 30 master students and 10 PhD students to the completion of their degree.
+Through the Simula Academy and in collaboration with national and international degree-awarding institutions, Simula supervises master students, PhD students, and postdoctoral fellows.
+As of 2024, Simula had supervised 203 PhD candidates and 635 Master’s students to the completion of their degree.

-SSRI also organises and teaches many undergraduate and graduate-level courses at collaborating universities, mainly the University of Oslo, University of Bergen and Oslo Metropolitan University.

 Major international collaborations

 Simula and the University of California, San Diego (UCSD) collaborate on educating master- and PhD-students through the PhD program SUURPh, and through the joint Summer School in Computational Physiology (SSCP).

-Simula also collaborates with the Technical University of Berlin (TU Berlin) on several PhD programs.
+Inria (French Institute for Research in Computer Science and Automation) and Simula have a long-standing collaboration with a wide scientific footprint.
+Currently, several departments at Simula are also connected with Inria through associated teams.
+Inria is France’s leading research institute within computer science and applied mathematics.
+With a headcount of around 3500 researchers and engineers, Inria is a European research institute with a strong track record of excellence in basic research and applied industrial research.

+Simula is one of the founding partners of NORA (Norwegian Artificial Intelligence Research Consortium), which aims to strengthen Norwegian research, education and innovation within artificial intelligence, machine learning and robotics, as well as other relevant research that supports the development of artificial intelligence applications.

 Continuing education offers

-In addition to research education, Simula offers training to research fellows and scientists, to prepare them for careers in academia or industry, and offers professional development training such as programming courses for teachers; see e.g., KodeSkolen.
+In addition to research education, Simula offers training to research fellows and scientists to prepare them for careers in academia or industry, as well as professional development courses.